ActivityWatch/docs/src/watchers.rst

 Exporters
 ---------

-- :gh:`tobixen/aw-exporter-timewarrior` - an attempt on rule-based categorization and tagging of activities, then exporting the tags to Timewarrior.
+- :gh:`tobixen/aw-exporter-timewarrior` - Rule-based categorization and tagging of activities, then exporting the tags to Timewarrior.
 (The plan is to rename it to aw-tagger and let it support other backends, including to feed the tags back to ActivityWatch).

 Custom visualizations
 ---------------------